ezEML Guidebook for PAL Datasets

 A screenshot of the ezEML interface showing the title screen and the full menu of options.

 As an LTER site, we archive most of our PAL datasets in the EDI data repository.
 To publish a dataset with EDI, you need to create or update an Ecological Markup Language (EML) file with all the appropriate metadata information necessary to describe your dataset.
-In this past, this meant writing an EML file by hand or with complex coding scripts (neither of which were a lot of fun).
-Luckily, EDI now provides a web-based wizard, called ezEML, that walks you through each of the required or recommended metadata elements you need to include.

 Login